ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 Reload the geometry from the external source.

 * **Parameters:**
-  - enforce: enforce the reloading of external data for locked object in the new acph5 serialization format.
+  - enforce: Enforce the reloading of external data for locked object in the new acph5 serialization format.
 This option should be used with care!

 <a id="compolyx.CADGeometry.root_shapes"></a>